dgaydukov/cert-aws/sa/files/sa.md

 10.0.0.0 - 10.255.255.255, subnet mask => 255.0.0.0 (10/8, 24 bits), mostly used in work-related networks.
 172.16.0.0 - 172.31.255.255, subnet mask => 255.240.0.0 (172.16/12, 20 bits), mostly not used anywhere.
 192.168.0.0 - 192.168.255.255 subnet mask => 255.255.0.0 (192.168/16, 16 bits), mostly used in home-related networks.
-* Subnet mask - used to divide ip address into 2 parts: network + host.
+* Subnet mask - used to divide IP address into 2 parts: network + host.
 192.168.0.0/16 - first 16 bytes - network, last - ip address, totally there can be 2**16=65536 ip addresses.
-192.168.0.0/24 - first 24 bytes - network, last 8 - ip address totally 2**8 = 256 ip addresses.
+192.168.0.0/24 - first 24 bytes - network, last 8 - ip address totally 2**8=256 ip addresses.
-192.168.0.0/28 - first 28 bytes - network, last 4 - ip address, totally 2**5 = 16 ip addresses.
+192.168.0.0/28 - first 28 bytes - network, last 4 - ip address, totally 2**4=16 ip addresses.
 So by knowing subnet mask we can determine if 2 ip addresses are on the same network.
 In every network first/last addresses are:
 * first (all zeros, 0) - specifies network
 * last (all ones, 255) - broadcast a message to every host on a network (ARP) Gateway - router specified on a host, which links the host's subnet to other networks.
 For ordinary users gateway - Internet provider, cause it connects them to Internet.